jesings/MazeSolver/README.md

 ## personnel
 Yoshiya Ohno, Jonathan Singer, Mark Winter
 ## known bugs
+No known bugs (Not for lack of trying to find any, though).
+It doesn't work with mazes of size 0 but will work otherwise with coordinates outside the maze (and just do nothing).
+It won't work if all 3 inputs on the command line aren't inserted?
+I don't know what else we could put here even to sort of classify as a bug.
 ## statement of problem
 The problem is to find a way to return the boolean value of the statement "there exists one path through the maze from a designated start point to a designated end point."